-China 400 numbers are business numbers part of the Chinese telephone code plan that start with the prefix (400).
+China 400 numbers are also a part of the Chinese telephone code plan.
+As their name indicates, 400 numbers start with the prefix (400).
 These numbers are reachable from anywhere in the country, making them a good business phone number option.

 The format for Chinese national numbers is: